 It is preferable to preserve as much of the meniscus as possible.
 If the meniscus can be repaired successfully, saving the injured meniscus by doing a meniscal repair reduces the occurrence of knee joint degeneration compared with partial or total removal (meniscectomy).
 Meniscus repair is more successful in younger people (experts think people younger than about 40 years old do best), in knees that have good stability from the ligaments, if the tear is in the red zone, and if the repair is done within the first few weeks after the injury (acute).1

 Meniscal repair may prevent degenerative changes in the knee joint.
-But it has not been proved conclusively that repairing a tear prevents more long-term problems (such as osteoarthritis) than not repairing a tear.
-Many doctors believe that a successful meniscus repair lowers the risk of early-onset arthritis because it reduces the stress put on the knee joint.
+Many doctors believe that a successful meniscus repair lowers the risk of early-onset arthritis, because it reduces the stress put on the knee joint.

 For some exercises you can do at home (with your doctor's approval), see:

 Other knee injuries, most commonly to the anterior cruciate ligament (ACL) and/or the medial collateral ligament, may occur at the same time as a meniscus tear.
 In these cases, the treatment plan is different.
-Typically, your orthopedist will repair your torn meniscus, if needed, at the same time that ACL surgery is done.
-In this case, the ACL rehabilitation plan is followed.
+Typically, your orthopedist will treat your torn meniscus, if needed, at the same time that ACL surgery is done.
+In this case, the ACL rehab plan is followed.

 Meniscal transplant is an experimental treatment for meniscal tears.
 It might be a good option for a meniscus that is already weakened or scarred due to previous injury or treatment.
 In this surgical procedure, a piece of meniscus cartilage from a donor (allograft) is transplanted into the knee.

 To be eligible for meniscal transplantation, a person:

 If you have recently injured your knee, follow these first-aid steps to reduce pain and swelling: